 In June 2011, Haller signed his first professional contract as a 17-year-old with AJ Auxerre and made his first appearance in France's second tier in July 2012.
 In January 2015, he moved to FC Utrecht.
 He described his two-and-a-half-year stint in the Eredivisie, where he scored 51 goals in 98 games, as a turning point in his career.
 Haller then moved to Eintracht Frankfurt for the 2017/18 season, where he helped the Hessians lift the DFB-Pokal trophy in May 2018 (beating Bayern Munich 3-1 in the final)..
 In 2018/19, the 1.90-metre-tall striker was directly involved in 24 of Frankfurt's 60 Bundesliga goals, netting 15 times and providing nine assists to teammates.
 And it could have been even more if he hadn't suffered an injury on Matchday 27 (abdominal muscle strain).

-The Ivorian then moved to the Premier League to join West Ham United ahead of the 2019/20 season.
+The Cote d’Ivoire international then moved to the Premier League to join West Ham United ahead of the 2019/20 season.
 He scored three goals in his first three league games; after a year-and-a-half in England he'd netted 14 in 54 appearances.
 Haller moved back to the Netherlands to join Ajax in January 2021, linking up with former coach Erik ten Hag, who helped develop him into a top striker at Utrecht.
 During his time in Amsterdam, he won the league title in 2021 and 2022 (as top scorer), not to mention the cup in 2021.
-Last season, he drew plaudits for his performance in the Champions League, notching up eleven goals and two assists in eight appearances.

 Haller is married and has two children (daughter Chiara and son Eden).
-He is a humble and down-to-earth character.
+He is a humble and down-to-earth person.